techsavage18/SolPin/README.md

-# What is Solpin?
+# What is SolPin?

-Solpin is a decentralized Image sharing platform built on Solana Blockchain using Spling Protocol.
-Solpin was built as a part of Sandstorm Hackathon 2023 in January in 15 days!
+SolPin is a decentralized Image sharing platform built on Solana Blockchain using Spling Protocol.
+Solpin was built as a part of Solana Hackathon 2023 in January in 25 days!

 View it live at [https://solpin.vercel.app/](https://solpin.vercel.app/)